-- This area has developed in one of the more popular residential neighborhoods in the City.
-As new development parcels are annexed into the City, there should be a conceptual development plan prepared that allows the city to evaluate the impacts of new development on the streets and utilities and emergency services.
-Until that time, the city is working on the Master Infrastructure Plan to evaluate the condition and capacity of the existing utilities. - As the primary developing property owner ages, it is uncertain if or to what extent this area will continue to develop. - Some properties may be outside of the protection of the levee system and within the floodplain.
+- This area has developed into one of the more popular residential neighborhoods in the city.
+As new development parcels are annexed into the city, there should be a conceptual development plan prepared that allows the City to evaluate the impacts of new development on the streets and utilities and emergency services.
+Until that time, the City is working on the Master Infrastructure Plan to evaluate the condition and capacity of the existing utilities downstream.
+Any additional impact may trigger costly upgrades to sanitary sewer lines and lift stations. - The property owner historically responsible for the majority of the development in the area is transitioning his interests to his children and it is uncertain if or to what extent this area will continue to develop. - Some properties may be outside of the protection of the levee system and within the floodplain.
 If this is the case, adequate plans must be made to either extend the levee or to develop in a manner that minimizes flood hazards. - Stormwater continues to be a problem in this area as most stormwater lines are at or over capacity.